 The Hardware: The Project North Star open-source kit gave us a template to work from that was already compatible with standard game engines.
 This allowed us to prototype much more quickly than building a headset from scratch.

 The Software: The LeapMotion sensors were able to recognize hands in space and display them as animations.
 We decided to show the user a spinning DuPont logo above their hands to display the capabilities of the headset and intuitively keep the users hands in view of the sensor, thus providing a better user experience.

 “The DuPont team is energetic, proactive, and thoughtful in the way they identify opportunities for innovation.
 We’ve been able to tap into the deep knowledge base of DuPont’s materials experts to learn how to effectively leverage DuPont materials and technologies in all of our projects. ”Miguel Piedrahita, Co-Founder of 219 Design

-We look forward to the challenging projects to come!
+We’re always working on a new prototype to showcase the potential of DuPont’s advanced materials.
 If you are interested in working with 219 Design to develop your product contact us to get started.